brainbuz/form-diva/Form-Diva/README.md

 When called without arguments returns the blank form with placeholders and value set to default or null if there is no default.

 When provided an optional hashref of data it sets values based on the hashref and suppresses placeholder.
+A DBIx::Class::Row may be used in place of the hashref.

 A second optional hashref may be passed to override the values list for select, checkbox and radio button inputs, see below.